StarConKW/starconkw.github.io/_pages/cfp.md

 permalink: /cfp/
 ---

-**The call for talk proposals for StarCon 2018 is now closed**
+**The call for talk proposals for StarCon 2018 is now closed.**

-Decisions will be sent out Tue Oct 31
+Decisions will be sent out Tue Oct 31.

-Conference registration opens	in November
+Conference registration opens in November.

 ## Original call for proposals (for posterity)